 Continuing Professional Development (CPD)

-The CPD programme of the Royal College of Ophthalmologists started in 1996.
-It is open to all UK (inc. Eire) Fellows, Affiliates and Members and is designed for all ophthalmologists whether or not they are employed within the NHS.
-The programme is also open to non-members of the College who will be charged an annual fee.
+The CPD programme of The Royal College of Ophthalmologists started in 1996.
+It is open to all UK and Republic of Ireland Fellows, Affiliates and Members and is designed for all ophthalmologists whether or not they are employed within the NHS.
+The programme is also open to non-members of the College, who will be charged an annual fee.

 CPD is a continuing process, outside formal undergraduate and postgraduate training, that enables individual doctors to maintain and improve standards of medical practice through the development of knowledge, skills, attitudes and behaviour.
 CPD should also support specific changes in practice.

-An element of ‘value’ has been added to the points system of scoring CPD activity.
+An element of ‘value’ is added to the points system of scoring CPD activity.
 Participants will be expected to record in more detail what they have learnt.
-The CPD scheme follows a 5 year cycle of CPD activity in which it will be necessary for 250 credits to be accumulated.
+The CPD scheme follows a 5-year cycle of CPD activity in which it will be necessary for 250 credits to be accumulated.
 Participants are expected to accumulate 50 credits per annum.

 CATEGORY A: CLINICAL AND ACADEMIC: INTERNAL (Minimum 10 Points)